Ankitha-14/M2-EmbSys/CaseStudy/second Case study/README.md

 The MAX-232 is an incorporated circuit that converts alerts from an RS-232 serial port to alerts appropriate to be used in TTL  like minded virtual common sense circuits.
 The MAX-232 is a twin  driver/receiver and commonly converts the RX, TX, CTS and  RTS alerts .The drivers offer RS-232 voltage degree outputs  (approx. ± 7.five V) from a single + five V deliver through on-chip  price pumps and outside capacitors

 * Keypad:

 Push buttons are utilized in keypad.
 A push-button or clearly  button is a easy transfer mechanism for controlling a few  factor of a system or a process.
 Buttons are usually made out of tough material, generally plastic or metal.

  # Requirements

- • Less manpower required
+ • Less manpower required.

-• Time conscious, much less time required for vote casting & counting
+• Time conscious, much less time required for vote casting & counting.

 • Avoids invalid vote casting because it prevents unregistered citizens from vote casting.

 • Ease of transportation because of its compact size.

 • Convenient at the a part of vote.